 - Glimpse into the past at Hakone Meissen Antique Museum.

-5. Sengokuhara – Where to Stay in Hakone for Families
+5. Sengokuhara – Best Neighborhood in Hakone for Families to Stay In

 Sengokuhara is a wonderland of natural beauty and outdoor activities.
 The hills here offer amazing views across a romantic and awe-inspiring landscape.